Translating Extensive Form Games to Open Games with Agency: Open Games with agency

 We call $\boxtimes$ the \emph{Nash product} of selection functions (called \emph{sum} in \cite{hedges2018backward}), a terminology that will be motivated in \cref{th:normal_form_nash}.
-More abstractly, one can define a category $\Sel$ whose objects are selection functions $(X,S,\varepsilon)$ and show the pushforward construction above makes the obvious forgetful functor $\Sel \rightarrow \msf{Lens}$ sending $(X,S,\varepsilon)$ to $(X,S)$ into an opfibration --- the Nash product makes this a monoidal opfibration.
+More abstractly, one can define a category $\int \Sel$ whose objects are selection functions $(X,S,\varepsilon)$; see \cite{cybernetics} for details.
+The pushforward construction above makes the forgetful functor $\int \Sel \rightarrow \msf{Lens}$ sending $(X,S,\varepsilon)$ to $(X,S)$ into an opfibration --- the Nash product makes this a monoidal opfibration.

-\fakeparagraph{Open games with agency.} We can now give the main definition of this section:
+\paragraph{Open games with agency.} We can now give the main definition of this section:

 \begin{definition} An \emph{open game with agency} $\G$ is given by: \begin{itemize} \item A parametrised lens $\A_\G : \PLens{(\Omega, \Comega)}{X}{S}{Y}{R}$ called the \emph{arena} of the game; \item A \emph{selection function} $\varepsilon_\G \in \Sel(\Omega, \Comega)$. \end{itemize} The set of such games is written $\Game{\Omega}{\Comega}{\varepsilon}{X}{S}{Y}{R}$.
 The set~$X$ is called the set of \emph{states}, $Y$ is the set of \emph{moves}, $R$~the set of \emph{utilities} and~$S$ the set of \emph{coutilities}.
 The set $\Omega$ is called the set of \emph{strategy profiles}, and~$\Comega$ is the set of \emph{reward vectors}.
 The ``get'' component $\Omega \times X \to Y$ of the arena $\A$ is called the \emph{play} function; and the ``put'' of the arena $\Omega \times X \times R \to S \times \Comega$ is called the \emph{coplay} function. \end{definition}